 While the second part demonstrates how the practical imperfection manifest itself and how it can be handled in a RADARSAT2 dataset.

-It also illustrates how the match shown in Section \ref{sec:polsar_models_validation} for the AIRSAR Flevoland dataset can be improved,
+It also illustrates how the match shown in Section \ref{sec:polsar_models_validation} for the AIRSAR Flevoland dataset can be improved

 by using ENL estimation.